-Do written procedures address inspection priorities of each operator, and if necessary each unit, based on the following elements and time frames established in its procedures?
+2 Do written procedures address inspection priorities of each operator, and if necessary each unit, based on the following elements and time frames established in its procedures?
 Chapter 5.1

-- a.
-Length of time since last inspection - b.
-Operating history of operator/unit and/or location (includes leakage, incident and compliance activities) - c.
-Type of activity being undertaken by operators (i.e. construction) - d.
-Locations of operator's inspection units being inspected (HCA's, Geographic area, Population Centers, etc.) - e.
-Process to identify high-risk inspection units that includes all threats - f.
-Are inspection units broken down appropriately?
+- Length of time since last inspection a. - Operating history of operator/unit and/or location (includes leakage, incident b. and compliance activities) - Type of activity being undertaken by operators (i.e. construction) - d.
+Locations of operator's inspection units being inspected - (HCA's, Geographic area, Population Centers, etc.) - Process to identify high-risk inspection units that includes all threats -